-Now, inserting the q-plane wave ansatz (5) into the NL Schroedinger Eq.
-(1), we verify that the q-plane wave is indeed a solution provided that the frequency ω and the momentum k satisfy the relation $\omega = \frac{\hbar k^2}{2m}$.
-Equivalently, if one makes [5], according to the celebrated de Broglie and Planck relations, the identifications $\vec{k} \to \vec{p}/\hbar$ and $\omega \to E/\hbar$, one verifies that the q-plane wave is a solution of equation (1) with $E = p^2/2m$, thus preserving the energy spectrum of the free particle for all values of q.
+Now, inserting the q-plane wave ansatz (5) into the NL Schroedinger equation (1), we verify that the q-plane wave is indeed a solution provided that the frequency $\omega$ and the momentum k satisfy the relation $\omega = \frac{\hbar k^2}{2m}$ .
+Equivalently, if one makes, according to the celebrated de Broglie and Planck relations, the identifications $\vec{k} \rightarrow \vec{p}/\hbar$ and $\omega \rightarrow E/\hbar$ , one verifies that the q-plane wave is a solution of Eq.
+(1) with $E = p^2/2m$ , thus preserving the energy spectrum of the free particle for all values of q.

-Eq.
-(1) differs from previous formulations [1, 22] where new nonlinear terms (usually a cubic nonlinearity in the wave function) are added to the two existing linear terms.
+As already mentioned, Eq.
+(1) differs from previous formulations where new nonlinear terms are added to the two existing linear terms.
 The main differences between Eq.
-(1) and other proposals for NL Schroedinger equations are: (i) Instead of adding an extra term in which the nonlinearity is introduced, we generalize the spatial second-derivative term; (ii) The equation, together with the proposed solution, are easily extended from one to d dimensions; (iii) The corresponding solution of Eq.
-(1) manifests nonlinearity in both space and time, through a modulation in these two variables, which keeps the norm finite for all (\vec{x}, t) ; (iv) The well-known energy spectrum of a free particle is preserved for all q.
+(1) and other proposals for NL Schroedinger equations are: (i) Instead of adding an extra term in which the nonlinearity is introduced, we generalize the spatial second-derivative term; (ii) The equation, together with the proposed solution, is easily extended from one to d dimensions; (iii) The corresponding solution of Eq.
+(1) manifests nonlinearity in both space and time, through a modulation in these two variables, which keeps the norm finite for all $(\vec{x}, t)$ ; (iv) The well-known energy spectrum of a free particle is preserved for all q.
 Therefore Eq.
 (1), together with its solution Eq.
 (5), can be considered as candidates for describing interesting types of physical phenomena.

 Let us now investigate how the q-plane wave solution is transformed under two basic types of changes in the reference frame.
 As already mentioned, we consider first a Galilean transformation connecting inertial reference frames.
 Then, we analyze the aspect of the q-plane wave solutions when "viewed" from an uniformly accelerated reference frame.
-We shall consider the one dimensional nonlinear Schroedinger equation.
+We shall consider the one-dimensional nonlinear Schroedinger equation.
 The extension to the d-dimensional case is straightforward.